au-ts/lionsos_docs/content/docs/examples/kitty/_index.md

 ## MicroPython

-* Micropython is a Python interpreter designed for embedded use.
+MicroPython is a Python interpreter designed for embedded use.
 It has a much smaller memory footprint than a standard Python implementation, and does not rely on a full operating system.
-  It includes facilities for interacting directly with hardware; and is relatively straightfdorward to port to a new platform.
+It includes facilities for interacting directly with hardware; and is relatively straight-forward to port to a new environment.

-* There is extensive documentation at https://docs.micropython.org
-* We chose micropython as a way to develop business logic quickly for simple embedded systems.
+We chose micropython as a way to develop business logic quickly for simple embedded systems.
 If appropriately configured, it can act as a _shell_ for LionsOS.

+The official documentation can be found at https://docs.micropython.org.

 ### Porting MicroPython